Near99/tic-tac-toe/README.md

 It's quite easy without implementing bot.

-Didn't use required design pattern, will do it tmr.
+Didn't use required design pattern cause I don't think it's necessary for this exercise

+And there's no draw checking as well cause I don't wanna spend more time on this.